vigetlabs/microcosm/docs/api/connect.md

   let component = (<Component repo={ repo } />)

-  // Perform your test using the stub application
+  // Perform your test using the stub repo
 })
 ```